AP-Skill-Development-Corporation/AITSAI/README.md

   - Form Creation by using internal and external css
   - Bootstrap4 overview and with grid system
   - Created Registration form by using bootstrap4

+## Day-04(04-06-2022):
+  - Shell overview by using manage.py file
+  - ORM Queries with crud operations
+  - Creation of a record by using form with ORM query